Cornerstones of a Montessori Classroom

 A “Children’s House” is how Dr. Montessori defined the primary classroom.
 One cannot help but notice when walking into a Montessori classroom the peaceful atmosphere, beautiful materials on the shelves and the wonderful artwork on the walls.
 A Montessori classroom is a rich learning environment for young children where specifically designed Montessori materials guide children in their activities.
 A level of freedom is given to the child along with limits, a concept termed by Montessori as “freedom and responsibility.”

 Montessori articulated the need to create an enriching balance between the environment, adult (teacher) and child.
 This delicate balance allows for an optimal learning experience.
 The teacher must provide the link between the didactic materials and the child.
-The Montessori-trained teacher gives both individualized and group lessons where experiences are created for the child so that s/he can discover, practice and process.
-You will find a Montessori guide quietly moving about in the classroom, careful not to disturb yet stimulate experiences in which children can engage.
+The Montessori trained teacher gives both individualized and group lessons where experiences are created for the children so that they can discover, practice and process.
+You will find a Montessori teacher quietly moving about in the classroom, careful not to disturb yet stimulate experiences in which children can engage.
 Montessori felt that theory and instruction alone was insufficient.
 The teacher had to be able to observe a community of children, individually, and as a whole.
 Dr. Montessori stated that the teacher needs to “witness the miracle that unfolds before us.”

 Mixed Aged Groups